-Communication Studies Applied to a Military Career
+Communication & Global Studies Applied to a Military Career

 Matt visited AU for the first time during a 5th grade field trip as his elementary school was beginning migrating toward a STEM-based curriculum.
 He fell in love with Alfred's unique appeal, holding onto that image through high school.
 Remaining in awe of the University from when he first stepped foot onto campus all those years ago, he would later enroll and be accepted to AU, majoring in Communication Studies with minors in Spanish and Global Studies.

 Matt recalls fondly growing up with stories of his parents and their time living on military bases as children, creating an itch in him to travel from an early age.
 Majoring in Communication Studies, he built a strong foundation in effective communication, public speaking, and interpersonal and self-confidence skills.
 He also gained additional exposure to the world by minoring in Spanish and Global Studies.
 Finding himself evaluating his post-graduation plans to confidently go out and begin exploring the world, Matt enlisted in the Marine Corps, providing him a clear and structured path onto his next adventure.

 Regarding the relationships Matt build and his experiences at AU overall, Matt looks back on loving that if he ever needed anything, someone in the Alfred University community was ready and willing to help.
 Students, faculty, staff...even the Dean of Student Wellbeing was always willing to sit down with Matt and lend an ear or a cup of tea when he felt stuck.
 Matt has taken that same caring approach into his military career, and in doing so "has opened up so many great conversations" with his recruits.

 What is your military job?
 I'm an Engineer and Electrical Equipment Systems Technician.
 I work with generators and electricity enabling equipment to run sites in areas where electricity is not available.